woohoolabs/docker-base/README.md

 | [Gulp][link-gulp-image]             | [![Gulp Pulls][ico-gulp-pulls]][link-gulp-image]                   |
 | [PHP][link-php-image]               | [![PHP Pulls][ico-php-pulls]][link-php-image]                      |

+### Beanstalkd

+This image is based on Debian Strech (9.1) and it contains the following programs:

+- Beanstalkd 1.10

+### Gulp

+This image is based on Node JS (8.4) and it contains the following programs:

+- NPM 5.4.0
+- Ruby 2.4.1
+- Bundler 1.5.9
+- Sass 3.4.24
+- Gulp 3.9.1

+### PHP

+This image is based on PHP (7.2.0-RC1) and it contains the following programs:

+- Various PHP extensions (apcu, bcmath, blackfire, bz2, curl, gettext, intl, json, mbstring, new relic, opcache, pdo_mysql, redis, timezonedb)
+- Composer 1.5.1 (+ Prestissimo 0.3.7)
+- MySQL client 5.7
+- Supervisor 3.3.1
+- Various utilities (curl, gettext, git, msmtp, unzip, wget)

 ## Usage

 You can use the `build.sh` script in order to build images by passing the image name and version numbers as arguments.